 One of the undoubted highlights was the spectacular Richard Goodwin, who once again thrilled with his unique display in the Pitts 'Muscle' plane, including the Audi R8 car chase first seen at Abingdon in 2018.
 The RAF Tucano made an impressive return to the airshow circuit after its short absence and other displays were as varied as the Republic P47 Thunderbolt and G-Force Aerobatics, alias 'Little and Large': Chris Burkett in an Extra 300S flying in formation with a 40% scale model.
-Very popular on the ground was the RAF Hercules which visitors queueing for a look inside as well as the non-air regulars encompassing falconry, Morris dancing and local musicians.
+Very popular on the ground was the RAF Hercules with visitors queuing for a look inside, as well as the non-air regulars encompassing falconry, Morris dancing and local musicians.

 |Richard Goodwin with car chase|

 |Stampe Formation Flying Team (four SV.4 Stampe biplanes)|

 |Aerosuperbatics WingWalkers (pair)|

 |Republic P47 Thunderbolt 'Nellie'|

 |Yakovlev YAK3-U (Will Greenwood)|